thanthese/ffcop/dev-conventions.md

 # Context root issues

 Always use "/" to refer to the context root (css, js, renders, links, forms, ...).
-The exception is redirects, where you *must* to relative paths.
+The exception is redirects, where you *must* use relative paths.

 # Coding conventions